Driving in Banff: 10 Things You Should Know

 2. Do You Need a Park Pass to Enter Banff National Park?

 Park passes can be purchased online on the Parks Canada website or at a park gate.
-Going to Banff National Park the park gate is located east of Banff outside the town of Canmore.
+Going to Banff National Park, the park gate is located east of Banff, outside the town of Canmore.

-Coming west into the Park from British Columbia park passes can be purchased at the visitor information centre at Field, BC.
+Coming west into the Park from British Columbia, park passes can be purchased at the visitor information centre at Field, BC.

-National Park pass checks are often done at the entrances to major attractions and the scenic driving routes.
+National Park pass checks are often done at the entrances to major attractions and scenic driving routes.
 If you are caught without a park pass, you may be required to immediately purchase a pass from the conversation officer, given a warning with a required time limit of when you need to get a pass, or issued a fine.

 3. What is the Speed Limit in Banff National Park?